-Every Grabber has a Star Rating, and every Grabber wants to reach for the highest stars — but how does it actually work and what does it mean for you?
+Every driver-partner has a Driver Rating (DR), which constitutes of stars and every driver-partner wants to reach for the highest stars — but how does it actually work and what does it mean for you?

-Q: Why have a Star Rating in the first place?
+Q: Why have a Driver Rating in the first place?

-A: At the end of every trip, a Grabber is given a rating between 1 to 5 stars.
-The Star Rating system helps Grab keep a high standard of service that we can all be proud of.
+A: At the end of every trip, a driver-partner is given a rating between 1 to 5 stars.
+The Driver Rating system helps Grab keep a high standard of service that we can all be proud of.
 It also helps us keep track of passenger satisfaction and maintain high partner quality – key reasons why Grab is as popular as it is today!

-The Star Rating system is also a key consideration for Grab to identify the top performing partners and shower them with rewards.
+The Driver Rating system is also a key consideration for Grab to identify the top performing partners and shower them with rewards.